-For the first time, females could vote in Queensland elections.
-Under the new Act, males and females could vote regardless of whether they owned property.
-Indigenous people and certain non-European immigrants were still disqualified.
+For the first time, women could vote in Queensland elections.
+Under the new Act, men and women could vote regardless of whether they owned property.
+Aboriginal peoples and Torres Strait Islander peoples and certain non-European immigrants were still disqualified.

 A change to the Electoral Districts Act saw 72 one-member electorates in play.
 The 'one vote, one value' democratic principle was introduced to Queensland.
 Despite a 20 per cent tolerance, this approach made one person's vote about equal to someone else's vote.

 The Legislative Council was abolished on 23 March.

 Irene Longman, a Progressive Nationalist for Bulimba, was the first woman elected to Queensland Parliament.

 The Elections Act saw another change with enrolment and voting compulsory for Aboriginal peoples and Torres Strait Islander peoples.